 Post-IPO performance, Social capital, Agency theory, Entrepreneur, Political connection, China

 Social Capital, Informal Governance, and Post-IPO Firm Performance: A Study of Chinese Entrepreneurial Firms.
-(2005).
-Journal of Business Ethics.
+(2013).
+Academy of Management Proceedings.
 Research Collection Lee Kong Chian School Of Business.

 Available at: http://ink.library.smu.edu.sg/lkcsb_research/4347

 Copyright Owner and License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.